 In October 2007, the Peninsula School District implemented an employee health benefit self-insurance program to provide vision coverage for district employees and their families as authorized by RCW 48.62.
 Northwest Administrators, Inc. acts as the third party administrator for the vision insurance program.
-An initial payment of \$50,000 was made to establish a reserve for claim payments.
-Actual claims paid by the TPA are reimbursed on a monthly basis in order to maintain a \$50,000 balance.
+An initial payment of \$50,000 was made to establish a reserve for claim payments and increased by \$20,000 during 2016-17 for a claim reserve of \$70,000.
+Actual claims paid by the TPA are reimbursed on a monthly basis in order to maintain a \$70,000 balance.
 This balance is adequate to provide for three to four months of run out claims.
-For the 2015-16 fiscal year, the District made contributions to the reserve account totaling \$214,554.24.
-Actual claims paid and reimbursed to Northwest Administrators amounted to \$218,208.02.
+For the 2017-18 fiscal year, the District made contributions to the reserve account totaling \$257,488.
+Actual claims paid and reimbursed to Northwest Administrators amounted to \$223,131.
+Administrative fees in the amount of \$22,207 were also paid to Northwest Administrators during 2017-18.
 Incurred But Not Reported (IBNR) reserves and additional contingency liability reserves are held by the District for the explicit purpose of funding the employee benefit claim liabilities.
-As of August 31, 2016, the ending balance in the district's Estimated Other Employee Insurance Claims Payable account was \$1.150 million.
+As of August 31, 2018, the ending balance in the district's Estimated Other Employee Insurance Claims Payable account was \$1.160 million.

-NOTE 10: PROPERTY TAXES
+NOTE 11: PROPERTY TAXES

 Property tax revenues are collected as the result of special levies passed by the voters in the District.
 Taxes are levied on January 1.
 The taxpayer has the obligation of paying all taxes on April 30 or one-half then and one-half on October 31.
 Typically, slightly more than half of the collections are made on the April 30 date.
-The October 31 collection is not available in time to cover liabilities for the fiscal period ended August 31.
-Property taxes receivable are measurable but are considered available only if they are collected within 30 days after year-end.
+The tax collections occurring after the end of the fiscal period are unavailable for revenue accrual.
+Therefore, the fall portion of property taxes is not accrued as revenue.
+Instead, the property taxes due after the end of the fiscal period are recorded as a deferred inflow of resources.

-NOTE 11: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS
+NOTE 12: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS

 The District is a member of the King County Director's Association (KCDA).
 KCDA is a purchasing cooperative designed to pool the member districts' purchasing power.
-The District's equity of \$88,937.71. is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
+The District's current equity of \$95,212.23 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
 The District may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.

-NOTE 12: FUND BALANCE CLASSIFICATION DETAILS
+NOTE 13: FUND BALANCE CLASSIFICATION DETAILS

-The District's financial statements include the following amounts presented in the aggregate:
+The District's financial statements include the following amounts presented in the aggregate.

 General Fund ASB Fund Capital Projects Fund Debt Service Fund Transportation Vehicle Fund

 Nonspendable Fund Balance

-Inventory and Prepaid Items \$1,170,358
+Inventory and Prepaid Items \$1,389,719

 Restricted Fund Balance

-For Other Items

-For Fund Purpose \$710,444 \$1,379,904
+For Fund Purpose \$740,973 \$1,054,530

-For Carryover of Restricted Revenues \$235,590
+For Carryover of Restricted Revenues \$38,377

-For Carryover of Food Service Revenue

-For Debt Service \$2,789,997
+For Debt Service \$3,088,039

-For Arbitrage Rebate

-For Self-Insurance

 For Uninsured Risks \$50,000

 Committed Fund Balance

-For Economic Stabilization

 Other Commitments

 Assigned Fund Balance

 Contingencies \$1,000,000

-Other Capital Projects

-Other Purposes \$3,062,277
+Other Purposes \$3,218,990

-Fund Purposes \$5,393,168
+Fund Purposes \$4,942,428

-Unassigned Fund Balance \$5,051,530
+Unassigned Fund Balance \$4,854,231

-In addition, the Capital Projects Fund has the following amounts in Restricted and Committed Fund Balance, based on the source of the revenues:
+In addition, the Capital Projects Fund had the following amounts in Restricted or Committed Fund Balance, based on sources of revenues:

-Restricted from Other Proceeds - Pierce County Fees \$1,720,966 Restricted from Impact Fee Proceeds - City of Gig Harbor \$1,476,858
+Restricted from Other Proceeds - Pierce County Fees \$1,862,239 Restricted from Impact Fee Proceeds - City of Gig Harbor \$1,979,500

-NOTE 13: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS-BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS
+NOTE 14: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS-BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS